 - Took all-of-government action to promote voting access and to further the ability of all eligible Americans to participate in democracy.

-- Called for Congress to pass comprehensive voting reform, including essential steps to restore the Voting Rights Act, even if it takes ending the Senate filibuster to get it done.
+- Called for Congress to pass comprehensive democracy reform legislation— the John R. Lewis Voting Rights Advancement Act and the Freedom to Vote Act—even if it takes ending the Senate filibuster to get it done.

 Advanced health equity and access to affordable health care

-- Expanded access to zero-premium and low-premium health insurance plans for uninsured disadvantaged communities and increased enrollment in quality, affordable health coverage, including 16.3 million people who signed up for insurance through the ACA Marketplaces.
+- Expanded access to zero-premium and low-premium health insurance plans for uninsured disadvantaged communities and increased enrollment in quality, affordable health coverage, including 16.3 million people who signed up for insurance through the Affordable Care Act Marketplaces.

 - Implemented policies to reduce unacceptably high maternal mortality rates among Black and Native American women.